Updated: August 26th, 2019

 They point out that this creates two types of loops the “while … do …” (while the machine has fuel, keep producing widgets), and the “repeat, until” loop (keep processing photos until all have been printed).

 For example, data flow might be one area that can be automated.
 You are probably using a few different tools or programs in your work, each creating its own source of data.
-If you can, automate how this data is centralized into your workflow so that it is easy to see and access.
+If you can, automate how this data is centralized into your workflow design so that it is easy to see and access.

-A workflow doesn’t need to be something that is over-complicated, although this seems to be an unfortunate side-effect of the term “workflow” entering corporate-speak.
-Look at it as your overall process to get from the current state to an objective output.
+A workflow design doesn’t need to be something that is over-complicated, although this seems to be an unfortunate side-effect of the term “workflow” entering corporate-speak.
+Look at it as your overall business process to get from the current state to an objective output.